 Since the Soil Resistivity is not zero, any current injected into the earth at the earth electrode produces a Rise of Earth Potential.
 This EPR earth potential rise is concerning an infinitely distant reference point.
 The resulting EPR earth potential rise can cause hazardous voltage, many hundreds of metres away from the actual fault location.
 Many factors determine the level of hazard, including available fault current, soil type, soil moisture, temperature, underlying rock layers, and clearing time to interrupt the fault.

 Earth potential rise is a safety issue in the coordination of power and telecommunications services.
 An EPR event at a site such as an electrical distribution substation may expose personnel, users or structures to hazardous voltages.
-These hazards are referred to as Step and Touch Potential hazards.
+These hazards are referred to as Step Potential and Touch Potential risks.

 Step Potential Definition

-Step Potential is the voltage between the feet of a person standing near an energized earthed object.
-It is equal to the difference in voltage, given by the voltage distribution curve, between two points at different distances from the "electrode".
-A person could be at risk of injury during a fault simply by standing near the connected object.
+Step Potential is the voltage between the feet of a person standing near an energised earthed object.
+It is equal to the difference in the voltage, given by the voltage distribution curve, between two points at different distances from the “electrode”.
+A person could be at risk of injury during a fault only by standing near the connected object.

 Touch Potential Definition

-Touch potentials are defined as the difference between the maximum Earth Potential Rise (EPR) and the minimum surface potential within a 1 m radius of earthed plant.
+Touch potential is defined as the difference between the maximum Earth Potential Rise (EPR) and the minimum surface potential within a 1 m radius of the earthed plant.
 There are cases where the touch potential could be nearly the full voltage across the earthed object if that object is earthed at a point remote from the place where the person is in contact with it.
-For example, a crane that was earthed to the system neutral and that contacted an energized line would expose any person in contact with the crane or its uninsulated load line to a touch potential nearly equal to the full fault.
+For example, a crane earthed to the system neutral, and that contacted an energised line would expose any person in connection with the crane or its uninsulated load line to a touch potential nearly equal to the full fault.